VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Steps Responsibility Comments

-2.1 Federation University staff enrolments Director, TAFE Learning, Teaching and Quality/RPL Assessor
+2.1 Federation University staff enrolments Director, Skills and Education Delivery/RPL Assessor

 Federation University staff may access programs of study including government funded places in the same way as other students provided they meet the following criteria: